jpdspz/frp-aging-xgboost/README.md

 # XGBoost-based prediction of residual properties of aged FRP composites

+This repository contains preliminary code, datasets, and additional resources for an ongoing study on the long-term performance of a pultruded GFRP structure subjected to high humidity, moderate temperature, and mildly alkaline conditions.
+The work builds upon the framework proposed by [Liu et al. (2022)](https://www.sciencedirect.com/science/article/abs/pii/S0263822322000022).
+Feedback and collaboration are welcome as results are being refined.

+## 📂 Repository Structure
+- **Active branch**: `fix-underfitting-2`
+  Contains the latest code being tested and refined to improve the model's predictive performance.

+- **Default branch**: `main`
+  Used for stable releases.

-## License and Attribution
+## 📜 License and Attribution
-This work is licensed under GPL-3.0 with additional attribution requirements.
+This work is licensed under **GPL-3.0** with additional attribution requirements.

-## Citation
+## 📚 Citation
 While our manuscript is under review, please cite this repository:
 ```bibtex
 @software{frp-aging-xgboost,